Whirlwind (comics): Fictional character biography

 Whirlwind and the Trapster end up fighting, due to a bounty placed on the former by the up-and-coming criminal mastermind Ricadonna.
 Trapster glues Whirlwind to the floor just at the start of his spin.
 He continues twirling, breaking many of his bones, including his spine.
 He makes a full recovery and is forced to join Baron Zemo's team of Thunderbolts.
 After leaving them, he gathered a group of villains together and tried to extort money from the Thunderbolts' new director Norman Osborn, but was beaten by Osborn and is now forced to work secretly.
 In Dark Reign: Zodiac, Cannon is shown as a mole for Zodiac, working as Norman's chauffeur.

-Whirlwind later attacks Hank blaming for Janet's death during "Secret Invasion" and outraged by Pym taking the Wasp codename.
-He is defeated by the Avengers Academy student Striker.
-In a conversation between Striker and his mother, it is revealed that she hired Whirlwind to stage the attack to gain publicity for Striker.

-Whirlwind was recruited by the Mandarin and Zeke Stane into joining the other villains in a plot to take down Iron Man.
-Whirlwind receives a new costume from Mandarin and Stane.

-During the "Infinity" storyline, Whirlwind was seen with Blizzard robbing banks when they are approached by Spymaster.
-Spymaster enlists Whirlwind and Blizzard to help him and the villains he recruited to attack the almost-defenseless Stark Tower.

-Whirlwind was among the villains contracted by the Assassins Guild to target Elektra's allies.

-Whirlwind was hired by Power Broker's "Hench" App to kill Ant-Man as part of the App's demonstration to Darren Cross.
-When Cross was unwilling to give Power Broker the 1.2 billion dollars he demanded for investment in the Hench app, this caused Power Broker to cancel the demo and cancel Whirlwind's assassination on Ant-Man.

-During the "Avengers: Standoff!" storyline, Whirlwind was an inmate of Pleasant Hill, a gated community established by S.H.I.E.L.D.
+During the "Avengers: Standoff!" storyline, Whirlwind appears as an inmate of Pleasant Hill, a gated community established by S.H.I.E.L.D.
 Using Kobik, S.H.I.E.L.D. transformed Whirlwind into a teenager named Scotty.
-When Baron Zemo and Fixer restored everyone's memories, Whirlwind went on a rampage with Absorbing Man.
-When the Hood and Titania show up to retrieve Absorbing Man, Whirlwind joins Absorbing Man in siding with Hood's Illuminati.
+When Baron Zemo and Fixer restore the inmates' memories, Whirlwind goes on a rampage with Absorbing Man.
+When the Hood and Titania arrive to retrieve Absorbing Man, Whirlwind and Absorbing Man side with the Hood's Illuminati.

-During the "Opening Salvo", part of the "Secret Empire" storyline, Whirlwind is among the villains who join the Army of Evil.
-Whirlwind, Batroc the Leaper, and Living Laser attack a haggard, bearded man in a torn World War II army uniform who identifies himself as Steve Rogers before Sam Wilson and Bucky Barnes rescue him.

-In the "Sins Rising" arc, Whirlwind joins Count Nefaria's incarnation of the Lethal Legion.
-In "Sinister War", he joins the Sinful Six after being possessed by a demonic centipede that emerged from the Sin-Eater's corpse.

-Whirlwind is later killed by an unidentified intruder while imprisoned in the Raft before being resurrected and possessed by Ultron.
+In a lead-up to the "Sins Rising" arc, Count Nefaria forms a new version of the Lethal Legion with Grey Gargoyle, Living Laser, and Whirlwind in a plot to target the Catalyst.
+The Lethal Legion attack Empire State University and confront Spider-Man, but are attacked by Sin-Eater.
+Sin-Eater uses his gun to steal the powers and sins of the Lethal Legion's members.
+Following Sin-Eater's suicide, the Lethal Legion's members regain their sins.

+Whirlwind is used by W.H.I.S.P.E.R. to attack Janet van Dyne and Nadia van Dyne.
+Upon his defeat by them, Whirlwind offers to name the person who hired him to Janet in exchange for protection.
+However, he is shot and killed by an unidentified intruder.

+Whirlwind is resurrected after being possessed by the artificial intelligence Victor Shade.
+It is later revealed that Shade was created by an older man who claims to be Hank Pym and previously arranged for the deaths of Whirlwind and other inmates.
+Shade's body is hijacked by Ultron-12, who knocks out Pym and takes control of the Lethal Legion.
+Ultron-12 later abandons Whirlwind's body and forms a body for himself using nanomachines.